 The root directory contains your website files

-In the previous lesson you learnt that a website is comprised of, at the minimum, a CSS file and an HTML file.
+In the previous lesson you learnt that a basic website has a CSS file and at least one HTML file.
 However, your first website will have two HTML files, and it will have some images as well.
 One of the HTML documents will be your home page.
 The other will be your first page of content.
 (Later on, when you wish to add more content pages, you can use this one as a template.)

 - Decide where to keep your website files.